 Who should get Spot & Tango?

-I’d say that Spot & Tango is definitely the better choice for most dog owners out there it’s a really high quality dog food with tons of delicious proteins.
+I’d say that Spot & Tango is definitely the better choice for most dog owners.
+It’s a really, really high quality dog food brand that’s packed with delicious proteins.

 Who should get Ollie?

 Honestly, I wouldn’t recommend that anyone buy Ollie.
 I think your dog deserves better.
 And if you’re already spending money on fresh dog food, then I think you deserve better, too.